About The Big Screen Portsmouth

 University of Portsmouth

-Oliver is in charge of content, scheduling, supporting live events, business liaison as well as being in charge of social media and the online presence.
+Oliver is in charge of content, scheduling, supporting live events, business liaison as well as being in charge of public relations.

 City Development and Cultural Services